Ethiopia: A catastrophe in the making | DW | 03.08.2021

 Signs of ethnic cleansing, the prospect of famine and fear of the violence reaching neighboring countries have prompted the international community to increase pressure on Addis Ababa to end the war.

-"It is possible to sympathize with the actors that have been trying to find a way out of this war, because these are very entrenched issues," analyst Mutiga said.
+"It is possible to sympathize with the actors that have been trying to find a way out of this war, because these are very entrenched issues," said analyst Mutiga.
 "This is a war about blood and soil, about power and survival, about ethnic nationalism.
 And, normally, these wars are very difficult to end."

 "But I think this is the moment now to redouble all efforts, not only from the West, not only from the United Nations, but also from Ethiopia's neighbors and regional multilateral organizations such as especially the African Union," Mutiga added.